blib-la/runpod-worker-comfy/README.md

 ### Custom Docker Image

-If you prefer to include your models or nodes directly in the Docker image, follow these steps:
+If you prefer to include your models directly in the Docker image, follow these steps:

 1. **Fork the Repository**: